Do I Need Therapy?By Beacon Care Services • 26 Oct 2018

 - Loss of initiative or desire to participate in any activity; apathy

-- A vague feeling of being disconnected from oneself or one’s surroundings; a sense of unreality
+- A vague feeling of being disconnected from yourself or surroundings; a sense of unreality

 - Unusual or exaggerated beliefs about personal powers to understand meanings or influence events; illogical or “magical” thinking typical of childhood in an adult